Projects per year

 Research interests

-Jennifer Golan is a lecturer in Development Economics at the University of Bath.
+Jennifer Golan is a Senior Lecturer in Development Economics at the University of Bath.
 Prior to joining Social and Policy Sciences at Bath, she worked as a lecturer in Economics/Econometrics and Development Economics at the University of Manchester.
 Jennifer has worked for various international organizations on research-related tasks, including for the World Bank, the International Initiative for Impact Evaluation and the Overseas Development Institute.

 Jennifer's research focuses on applied development microeconomics and in particular on topics in intra-household resource allocation and the economics of gender.
 Jennifer holds a PhD in Economics and a MSc in Development Economics.